DataDog/integrations-core/mcache/README.md

 Add this configuration block to your `mcache.d/conf.yaml` file to start collecting your Memcached Logs:

     ```yaml
       logs:
           - type: file
             path: /var/log/memcached.log
             source: memcached
-			    service: memcached
+            service: mcache
     ```

 Change the `path` and `service` parameter values and configure them for your environment.
 [Restart the Agent][5] to validate these changes.

 ### Events